PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 The UI consists of a map on the left and a sidebar on the right, which starts at a width of 410px, but can be dragged to any size between 410px and 120px less than the total window width.
 Switching from a horizontal to a vertical split layout was considered, but this would have been necessary only for screens with very small widths.

-The drawing tools from _leaflet-draw_ were tested briefly on a touchscreen device, and all basic functionality appears to be present.
+The drawing tools from Leaflet Draw were tested briefly on a touchscreen device, and all basic functionality appears to be present.
 Since geofences would mainly be drawn and edited on PC, no further attempt was made to improve the drawing experience on touchscreens.

 ## Specific design decisions